opencurriculai/data_science_curriculum/README.md

 ## Resource Hub

-The resource hub contains complementary content to help consolidate concepts learned in various courses and books.
+The resource hub contains hight quality, hand-picked resources that are organized by topic.
 ## Approach

 Only resources that are judged to be the best on the internet are included.
 It is a holistic approach to learning data science: there are a lot of resources on how to learn, how to thinking about your career, who to follow on social media, where to find study groups, etc.